tomasc/improve_typography/README.md

 #### Locale

-Pass in locale, either as a symbol or string (:en, :cs, …) for language specific corrections. **Pull requests for support for additional languages are welcome!**
+Pass in locale, either as a symbol or string (:en, :cs, …) for language specific corrections.

 ```ruby
 ImproveTypography::Base.call("'so it isn't authorless'", locale: I18n.locale)